protecode-sc/helm-chart/README.md

 ### Storage

-Black Duck Binary Analysis needs storage.
+Black Duck Binary Analysis requires storage.
 It can support either existing PVC claims or automatically provision volumes if `storageClass` is provided.

 Parameter                              | Description                          | Default